-Cultural Humility Training:
+2. Cultural Humility Training:

-I. Contractor shall ensure that all staff members including direct service providers, administrative/office support, recreation staff, and leadership complete at least one training course in cultural humility and/or social justice per year.
+- a.
+Contractor shall ensure that all staff members including direct service providers, administrative/office support, recreation staff, and leadership complete at least one training in cultural humility and/or social justice per year. - i.
+On a monthly or quarterly basis as determined by the County Contract Manager, Contractor shall provide County Contract Manager or designee with an updated list of all staff and indicate the most date of completing Solano BHP approved cultural humility and/or social justice training.
+Evidence, including sign-in sheets based on organizational charts. - b.
+Participate in County and agency sponsored training programs to improve the quality of services to the diverse population Solano County.

-J. Contractor will maintain evidence, including sign in sheets, training syllabi, certificates of completion, and tracking sheets based on organizational charts, of Contractor staff receiving the mandatory annual cultural humility and/or social justice training.
-Contractor will submit evidence of staff training to County Contract Manager as designated biannually for the fiscal years this contract covers.

-K. Participate in County and agency sponsored training programs to improve the quality of services to the diverse population Solano County.

-9. QUALITY IMPROVEMENT ACTIVITIES
+H. QUALITY ASSURANCE ACTIVITIES